 Language Spam Filters:

 Language spam filter is designed to simply filter out any email that is not in the user’s native language.
 Since spammers come from all parts of the world with different languages, a language spam filter can help get rid of those annoying emails that come in the languages that you cannot read!

 User defined spam filters can be very handy, however they need a considerable amount of time investment in configuring and setting up a set the rules using which the filter works.

 For example, the user can configure to have all the emails from friends and company to reach the inbox, newsletters to reach a secondary inbox and all those remaining to the spam folder.
 Here the user must carefully examine the patterns of spam emails that he receives from time to time and needs to set up the rules accordingly.
 This filter when improperly configured can sometime lead to false positives or false negatives.

 Other Types of Spam Filters:

 Popular webmail services like Gmail, Yahoo and Hotmail combine both header and content spam filtering techniques.
 In addition to this they also use their own algorithms to combat spam.

-For example, services like Gmail uses “optical text recognition” to identify spammy text inside an image.
+For example, services like Gmail uses “” to identify spammy text inside an image.
 Also, the users are provided with an option to “Report Spam” whenever a spam email accidentally reaches the inbox.
 With the user feedback, the filter learns and becomes more powerful in carrying out the filtering process.